semanticClimate/p/en/posts/volunteers-wanted.md

 [#semanticClimate](https://semanticclimate.github.io/p/en/posts/oaweek_getting_started/) is an industrious, international, multi-talented group of young scientists of diverse fields.
 Together, we are developing a FREE open-access [toolkit](http://www.semantictoolkit.org) that releases climate-related knowledge from PDF prison.

 ## **OUR** MISSION
-We transform and enrich climate-related documents to make them understandable, useful, and accessible to anyone and everyone— be they citizens, scientists, or data-tech enthusiasts.
+We transform and enrich climate-related documents to make them understandable, useful, and accessible to anyone and everyone— be they citizens, scientists, or data- cientists.
 [and also transform its data into accessible, fluidly, flexibly useable forms] [better term for data-tech?]
 [contribution to comprehension]